- What is Engineering?

 While you may think chemical engineers work most often in the laboratory, they are also often in boardrooms, offices, and out in the field.
 Chemical engineers have such a broad mastery of both technology and sciences that they are in high demand across industries and well dubbed, the universal engineer.

-The Gulf Coast Region will need over 5,000 Chemical Engineers by 2024
+The Gulf Coast Region will need nearly 5,000 Chemical Engineers by 2026

 The experienced "universal engineer" will make over THREE TIMES the regional average salary